Seeds of Change is an environmental and heritage focused, on-going community project in the Lodge Lane, Liverpool 8 area, run by Tmesis Theatre.

 This project, supported by Heritage Lottery is to highlight the history of the Lodge Lane Public Baths and Wash House.
 We have worked with local community groups, schools artist Georgemma Hunt and six amazing assistant artists to design a mural about the history of the site and ideas for the future of the green space where the baths once stood.

-COMING SOON!
-SOUNDSCAPE OF STORIES & MEMORIES OF THE BATHS AND WASH HOUSE….
+CHECK OUT A SOUNDSCAPE OF STORIES & MEMORIES OF THE BATHS AND WASH HOUSE….

 Opened in 1878, it served residents for over a hundred years until its eventual closure amid city cutbacks in 1990.The baths were not only somewhere to exercise, wash clothes or get clean – they were vital social hubs of their day, bringing the community together in various ways.
 The baths were demolished in 1996 and the site has stood empty for numerous years.